-The obligation in regulation 2.87 of the Migration Regulations is varied in accordance with the following provisions.
+The obligation in regulation 2.87 of the Migration Regulations applies and is varied to include the following additional obligations.

-- 1 Costs including but not limited to; - (a) the Sponsor's recruitment costs; - (b) public health costs (or insurance to cover public health costs) for both Primary and Secondary Visa Holders where the visa grant was prior to 14 September 2009; and - (c) English language testing and/or training for Primary Visa Holders; - 2 Where the Sponsor provides accommodation and/or board: - (a) it must not be compulsory for the visa holders to accept the accommodation and/or board: - (b) it can only be charged at a fair and reasonable market rate; and - (c) charges for accommodation and/or board must satisfy the Commonwealth as being fair and reasonable; - 3 The Sponsor must only permit the Skilled Meat Workers to authorise the Sponsor to make deductions from their gross salary where those authorised deductions are consistent with the Deductions Plan approved by the Commonwealth for that Sponsor and is consistent with relevant State/Territory legislation; - 4 The Sponsor must be responsible for the costs in Clause 1 (c), Item 9 of this Schedule 4 as they relate to Primary Visa Applicants/Holders, and English language training to enable the primary visa holder to either achieve the English language level prescribed under Schedule 3, Item 3, 2(b)(iii) or to complete a total of 500 actual hours of tuition in accredited English language training through an accredited training institution.
+- 1. The Approved Sponsor cannot recover costs including but not limited to; - (a) the Approved Sponsor's recruitment costs; and - (b) English language testing and/or training for Primary Sponsored Person. - 2.
+Where the Approved Sponsor provides accommodation and/or board: - (a) it must not be compulsory for the Primary Sponsored Person to accept the accommodation and/or board; - (b) it can only be charged at a fair and reasonable market rate; and - (c) charges for accommodation and/or board must satisfy the Commonwealth as being fair and reasonable and meet workplace laws. - 3.
+The Approved Sponsor must only permit the Skilled Meat Workers to authorise the Approved Sponsor to make deductions from their gross salary where those authorised deductions are consistent with the Deductions Plan approved by the Commonwealth for that Approved Sponsor and is consistent with relevant State/Territory legislation and workplace laws.